 Perfectly poised between velvety violet, rich purple and vibrant blue, tanzanite is a gorgeous exotic gemstone found only near Mount Kilimanjaro.
-Prized for its distinctive color and incredible rarity, the stone’s compelling backstory and radiant beauty make it an exceptionally intriguing option for fine jewelry.
+Prized for its distinctive color and incredible rarity, the stone’s compelling backstory and radiant beauty make it an exceptionally intriguing option for fine jewelry and December birthstone.

 Where Is Tanzanite Found?

 Tanzanite is mined commercially at only one location in Tanzania at the foot of famous Mount Kilimanjaro.
 While it can be found in trace amounts elsewhere on the planet, this is exceedingly rare.
 The stone’s scarcity is one of its biggest selling points.
 That said, tanzanite’s legendary backstory only adds to its appeal.